openstack-archive/sahara/doc/source/devref/devstack.rst

     # Force checkout prerequisites
     # FORCE_PREREQ=1

-    # keystone is now configured by default to use PKI as the token format which produces huge tokens.
+    # keystone is now configured by default to use PKI as the token format
+    # which produces huge tokens.
-    # set UUID as keystone token format which is much shorter and easier to work with.
+    # set UUID as keystone token format which is much shorter and easier to
+    # work with.
     KEYSTONE_TOKEN_FORMAT=UUID

     # Change the FLOATING_RANGE to whatever IPs VM is working in.
-    # In NAT mode it is subnet VMware Fusion provides, in bridged mode it is your local network.
+    # In NAT mode it is the subnet VMware Fusion provides, in bridged mode
-    # But only use the top end of the network by using a /27 and starting at the 224 octet.
+    # it is your local network.
+But only use the top end of the network by
+    # using a /27 and starting at the 224 octet.
     FLOATING_RANGE=192.168.55.224/27

     # Enable logging
     SCREEN_LOGDIR=$DEST/logs/screen

-    # Set ``OFFLINE`` to ``True`` to configure ``stack.sh`` to run cleanly without
+    # Set ``OFFLINE`` to ``True`` to configure ``stack.sh`` to run cleanly
-    # Internet access. ``stack.sh`` must have been previously run with Internet
+    # without Internet access. ``stack.sh`` must have been previously run
-    # access to install prerequisites and fetch repositories.
+    # with Internet access to install prerequisites and fetch repositories.
     # OFFLINE=True

     # Enable sahara